-A newly developed method for measuring passive length-tension relations of a single human muscle were used to quantify changes in the mechanical properties of the gastrocnemius after eccentric exercise.
+A newly developed method for measuring passive length-tension relations of a single human muscle was used to quantify changes in the gastrocnemius's mechanical properties after eccentric exercise.

-Twelve subjects performed eccentric exercise on the right leg for 1 h by walking backward downhill on a treadmill.
+Twelve subjects performed eccentric exercise on the right leg for one hour by walking backwards downhill on a treadmill.
 Passive ankle torque was measured as the ankle was rotated within its available range, with the knee in eight different angles.
-Subjects were studied before exercise, 1 h after exercise, and 24 h later, with further measurements at 48 h and at 1 wk in a subset of six subjects.
+Subjects were studied before exercise, one hour after exercise, and 24 hours later, with further measurements at 48 hours and 1 week in a subset of six subjects.
 Subjects also rated the level of perceived muscle soreness on a 10-point scale during walking on flat ground.
 Researchers examined passive tension in the gastrocnemius at a standard length before and at various times after exercise.

 A study investigated the thermal strain of active recovery (AR) versus passive recovery (PR) during prolonged, intermittent-sprint exercise characteristic of team sports.